 The major in Political Science is designed for students who intend to work in politics, government and public policy; for students who are interested in pursuing a career in the law; or for students who are interested in pursuing an advanced degree in Political Science or other related fields in preparation for university-level teaching.
 Graduates of the program work in politics, government service, public policy, the nonprofit sector and in the private sector in a variety of fields.
 Beyond the substance of political science, students in the major hone their analytical reasoning and critical-thinking skills, their writing skills, their communication skills and their research skills.
 All of these are key characteristics sought after by employers in both the public and private sectors.

 For more information about the Master of Public Administration Program, please see the Public Administration listing in this Catalog.

-DC Internship Program
+CSUN in DC Internship Program

 Model United Nations

 The Political Science department hosts the Model United Nations (MUN) program in which students prepare for and compete in regional and national MUN conferences.
-Students enrolled in the MUN course develop their writing, public speaking and negotiating skills while learning about international relations, international organizations and public policy.
+Students enrolled in the MUN course develop their writing, public speaking and negotiating skills, while learning about international relations, international organizations and public policy.
 Support for travel for the MUN program is provided by the Instructionally Related Activities fund, Associated Students, the Department of Political Science, and the College of Social and Behavioral Sciences.